org-metaeffekt/metaeffekt-examples/README.md

 The examples are meant to create a common understanding regarding SBOM content and SBOM-centric use cases.

+## Branches

+Some document and examples are currently on their own dedicated branches.
+This is mostly done for testing purposes before adding documents to the main branch or if we are not yet satisfied with the quality of said documents.

 ## License

 The content provided in by {metæffekt} is licensed under [Creative Commons BY-4.0](LICENSE) if not specified otherwise.